 Other changes are also being considered, including a requirement that UK-flagged vessels entering a foreign port must play “Rule Britannia” at a volume that may be heard at least three nautical miles away.

-On leaving a foreign port, vessels may be required to play “God Save the Queen”, and muster all crew on deck in full uniform or evening dress, as applicable.
+On leaving a foreign port, vessels may be required to play “God Save the Queen”, and muster all crew on deck in full uniform – with passengers obliged to wear evening dress.